bhuvaneswarimusanalli11/Email_generator/README.md

 ## Internship

-This project was completed as part of an Artificial Intelligence internship program at SmartBridge.
+This project was completed as part of an Generative AI internship program at SmartBridge.
 """